 The key is that you've paid your mortgage as-agreed.

 If your mortgage history is good over the past year, and if the refinance will save you money, the VA will happily let you move forward on your loan.

 It doesn't even matter whether your home is underwater or has lost value since the date of purchase -- no appraisal is required via the IRRRL.

 You can even refinance a former home which you've since converted to a rental.

 It's no wonder, then, that more than one million VA Streamline Refinance loans have been completed since the start of the decade.
 When mortgage rates drop, opportunity is abound.

 And, because any VA-approved lender can refinance your loan via the IRRRL, you're able to comparison shop to find the lowest VA rate loan with the lowest available fees.

 The G.I.
 Bill provides subsidized mortgage lending, which is why VA mortgage rates are often so low as compared to conventional and jumbo mortgage rates.
 You may be surprised at how low your VA mortgage rate can be.

 Take a look at today's VA mortgage rates now.
-Your social security number is not required to get started, and all quotes come with instant access to your live credit scores.Click to see today's rates (May 31st, 2016)
+Your social security number is not required to get started, and all quotes come with instant access to your live credit scores.Click to see your VA loan eligibility (Jan 16th, 2018)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.